shailasaez/reading-notes/README.md

 # reading-notes

 Hello!
-My name is Shaila Moore and this is my reading journal for Code Fellows.
+My name is Shaila Moore.
+I'm an Army Veteran making a huge career change and I have never been more excited to learn a new skill!
+This is my reading journal for Code Fellows.

 Follow me on this amazing journey through a [Link to my GitHub portfolio](https://shailasaez.github.io/reading-notes/)